AFC Grants Application Guide

 Applicant Responsibilities

-• Providing input on goal development and policy recommendations;
+• Offering input on goal setting and policy recommendations.

-• Supporting monitoring and evaluation strategies including the development of indicators, data collection methods and evaluation frameworks;
+Supporting monitoring and evaluation by helping develop indicators, data collection methods, and evaluation frameworks.

-• Connecting local and Indigenous governments to community-based organizations, other local and Indigenous governments and regional health authorities (e.g. introductions, convening meetings, bridge-building);
+• Connecting local and Indigenous governments with organizations, other governments, and regional health authorities (for example, through introductions or meetings).

-• Sharing resources developed by BC Healthy Communities and others; and
+• Sharing helpful resources developed by BCHC and other partners.

-• Designing and delivering online trainings and webinars specific to your needs.
+• Creating and leading online training and webinars tailored to your needs.

-• The final report forms will be sent to communities in the Spring of 2025.
+Final report forms will be provided to all grant recipients in Spring 2027.

-A sample workplan and budget are displayed below.
-If you have any questions about how to develop a budget or workplan for your application, please get in touch with us at grants@bchealthycommunities.ca to learn more or to set up a call.
+A sample workplan and budget are shown below.
+If you have questions about how to create your own budget or workplan for the application, please contact us at grants@bchealthycommunities.ca.
+We’d be happy to answer your questions or set up a call to help you get started.

 Sample Workplan for Age-friendly Assessment and Action Plan (Stream 1: Planning)